Also on this page: History of Railholiday| Carriage Histories | FAQ's

 Do you welcome dogs?

 We welcome dogs in all carriages except Mevy.
-All gardens are fully enclosed.
+The gardens of The Travelling Post Office, The Old Luggage Van and Harvey are fully enclosed.
+The patio area of Millpool which is approximately 2.5m x 3.5m is enclosed but the garden is not.
 Harvey has a very big garden, while the St Germans carriages have access to ten acres of woodland a ten minute walk away.

 Is your holiday accommodation suitable for allergy sufferers?